FedML-AI/FedML/doc/en/cross-device/examples/cross_device_android_example.md

 - ai.fedml.edge.request.RequestManager

-This is used to to connect your Android SDK with FedML Open Platform (https://open.fedml.ai), which helps you to simplify the deployment, edge collaborative training, experimental tracking, and more.
+This is used to connect your Android SDK with FedML Open Platform (https://open.fedml.ai), which helps you to simplify the deployment, edge collaborative training, experimental tracking, and more.

 You can import them in your Java/Android projects as follows.
 See [android/fedmlsdk_demo/src/main/java/ai/fedml/edgedemo/ui/main/MainFragment.java](fedmlsdk_demo/src/main/java/ai/fedml/edgedemo/ui/main/MainFragment.java) as an example.
 ```